Orbits classifying extensions of prime power order groups: Introduction

-The equivalence classes of extensions of $G$ by $N$ are in bijection with the elements of the \emph{second cohomology group} $\hc^2(G;N)$.
+\end{itemize} The last actions respect coboundaries and therefore, if $\Aut(N)$ is abelian, we derive the following left action of $A$ on $\hc^2(G;N)$:

+where $[c]$ denotes the cohomology class of $c$.
 The following result is a weaker version of \cite[Thm.\ $4.7$]{BescheEick}.

 \begin{theoremA} Let $p$ be a prime number, $G$ a finite group, and $N$ a trivial $\F_pG$-module.
-Then the set of strong isomorphism classes of extensions of $G$ by $N$ is in natural bijection with the collection of orbits of the action of $A=\Aut(G)\times\Aut(N)$ on $\hc^2(G;N)$ that is given by
+Then the set of strong isomorphism classes of extensions of $G$ by $N$ is in natural bijection with the collection of orbits of the action of $A$ on $\hc^2(G;N)$. \end{theoremA}